How to Support an Employee’s Return to Work

-To make an injured worker’s transition easier, follow these 5 ways to support an employee’s return to work.
+To make an injured worker’s transition easier, make sure you’re doing these things to support an employee’s return to work.

 Your role in injury care doesn’t end after paying the workers’ compensation claim.
 Knowing what’s expected from you in the return-to-work process is one of the best ways to ease an employee’s return to work.